 We respect your privacy.
-Any information you disclose is confidential to the Student Wellbeing Services team within Learning Support and Wellbeing which comprises counsellors, mental health workers, wellbeing officers, care leaver and administrative staff.
+Any information you disclose is confidential to the Student Wellbeing Services team, which comprises counsellors and mental health workers.
 As a rule we do not pass on personal information about you, including your attendance, to anyone outside the service (such as parents, tutors or placement staff).

 There are certain exceptions:

 1. Where you give us express consent to disclose information (for example if you request an extenuating circumstances letter).

 2. Where, in order to support you, we need to contact your GP or involve other University services, such as Disability Services.
 It is our practice to discuss any such contact with you in advance and any information shared will be on a strictly ‘need-to-know’ basis.

 3. Where the law requires us to break confidentiality (we are talking about serious crime such as terrorism and drug-trafficking, rather than misdemeanours).

 4. If you give us information that leads us to believe that you, or someone else, is at serious and/or imminent risk of harm then we may take steps to minimise this danger.
 This would include child protection issues.
 Any action would usually be discussed with you first.

 If you are training to be a doctor, nurse, teacher or social worker, the University also has a duty of care to the members of the public.
 In exceptional circumstances, where Student Wellbeing Services staff feel that the difficulties you are experiencing place people in your care at risk of harm, we would contact the relevant school to enable you to access additional and appropriate support, such as Occupational Health.
 You would be included in and supported through this process wherever possible.